samedayrules/ddns-update-client/README.md

 To create a single **folder** where the executeable Python program will be stored:

-`pyinstaller --onefile --add-data "ddnsupdate.kv;." ddnsupdate.pyw`
+`pyinstaller --onedir --add-data "ddnsupdate.kv;." ddnsupdate.pyw`